-The verdict: The Mini Cooper S Convertible delivers one of the best open-air coupe convertible experiences you’ll find, with impressive driving capabilities and a price tag that starts out reasonable, but rises quickly as you add desirable options.
+The Mini Cooper S Convertible delivers one of the best open-air convertible experiences you'll find, with impressive driving capabilities and a price tag that starts out reasonable, but rises quickly as you add desirable options.

-Versus the competition: Compared with other small, shorter-wheelbase, fun-to-drive droptops, the Mini Cooper S Convertible has a rich interior and excellent driving dynamics.
+Compared with other small, fun-to-drive droptops, the Mini Cooper S Convertible has a rich interior and excellent driving dynamics.
 Key competitors include the Mazda MX-5 Miata and Fiat 500C Abarth.
 Compare them here.

-One doesn’t have to guess that the Cooper S Convertible is a Mini Cooper.
-It features the round headlights, rounded grille and generally small size the rest of the automaker’s Mini Cooper lineup shares.
+One doesn’t have to guess that the Cooper S Convertible is a Mini.
+It features the round headlights, rounded grille and generally small size the rest of the automaker’s lineup shares.
 The convertible was redesigned for 2016 and got a little larger, but it’s hard to detect that from the outside.
-Yes, Mini Coopers keep getting bigger, but this is still a small car.
+Yes, Minis keep getting bigger, but this is still a small car.